Yakabuff/redarc/README.md

 ### 2) Process dump and insert rows into postgres database with the load_sub/load_comments scripts

+Note: Be sure the ingest and Reddit workers are disabled
 ```
 python3 scripts/load_sub.py <path_to_submission_file>
 python3 scripts/load_comments.py <path_to_comment_file>